WW92030-STORAGE/ForgeHumanoidRenderer/README.md

 # CREDITS

-Renderer based on TFGiantMinerRenderer from Twilight Forest.
+Renderer based on TFGiantRenderer from Twilight Forest.
 Most other things based on Kaupenjoe's tutorial series.